East Pennsboro officials discuss security for Vice President Mike Pence’s visit

 Multiple state, county and municipal departments secured the Radisson.
 They’ve been preparing for weeks.

-“There’s dog on the roof right now doing an investigation up there,” said Fidler.
+“There’s a dog on the roof right now doing an investigation up there,” said Fidler.

 “I think it’s somewhat of a responsibility that we are able to deliver those because it’s not just safety and security for the dignitary that will be coming, but the traffic organization,” said George Tyson, the president of the East Pennsboro Township Board of Commissioners.

-“The Democrats are in kind of a kerfuffle about what happened at the Iowa Caucuses, so it’s been a meddling week for the Democrats and an encouraging week for the Republicans, so I would bet the vice president talks about some of those things,” said Christopher Nicholas, a Republican political consultant with Eagle Consulting Group.
+“The Democrats are in kind of a kerfuffle about what happened at the Iowa Caucuses, so it’s been a muddling week for the Democrats and an encouraging week for the Republicans, so I would bet the Vice President talks about some of those things,” said Christopher Nicholas, a Republican political consultant with Eagle Consulting Group.

-This is the first of what is expected to be several visits by the Trump administration to the Commonwealth this year, since PA is a battleground state key to winning the 2020 election.
+This is the first of what is expected to be several visits by the Trump administration to the commonwealth this year, since Pennsylvania is a battleground state key to winning the 2020 election.

 “It’s usually later in campaigns where you worry about independent or swing voters or undecided voters, so now is a time to keep your base excited, working,” said Nicholas.